v-cakoll/docs.it-it/docs/visual-basic/language-reference/modifiers/shadows.md

 - Shadows keyword [Visual Basic]
 - names [Visual Basic], shadowing ms.assetid: 6bf687cd-0544-4797-b51b-911125ec57c6
-ms.openlocfilehash: c9dfff99e2634b79ad6b44721f40583d21c9b98e
+ms.openlocfilehash: e9a423fa69ad1dcd8c1d4a5b7085e5b5da548f93
-ms.sourcegitcommit: d6e27023aeaffc4b5a3cb4b88685018d6284ada4
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 07/09/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "67664137"
+ms.locfileid: "74351272"
 ---
 # <a name="shadows-visual-basic"></a>Shadows (Visual Basic)

-Specifica che un elemento di programmazione dichiarato ridichiara e nasconde un elemento con nome identico, o un set di elementi in overload, una classe di base.
+Specifies that a declared programming element redeclares and hides an identically named element, or set of overloaded elements, in a base class.

 ## <a name="remarks"></a>Note

-Lo scopo principale di shadowing (anche noto come *nascondere in base al nome*) mantiene la definizione dei membri della classe.
-La classe di base potrebbe essere sottoposto a una modifica che crea un elemento con lo stesso nome di uno che già definito.
-In questo caso, il `Shadows` modificatore impone che fa riferimento tramite la classe deve essere risolto al membro è definito, anziché per il nuovo elemento di classe di base.
+The main purpose of shadowing (which is also known as *hiding by name*) is to preserve the definition of your class members.
+The base class might undergo a change that creates an element with the same name as one you have already defined.
+If this happens, the `Shadows` modifier forces references through your class to be resolved to the member you defined, instead of to the new base class element.

 Sebbene lo shadowing e l'override ridefiniscano entrambi un elemento ereditato, tra i due metodi esistono differenze sostanziali.
-Per altre informazioni, vedere [Shadowing in Visual Basic](../../../visual-basic/programming-guide/language-features/declared-elements/shadowing.md).
+For more information, see [Shadowing in Visual Basic](../../../visual-basic/programming-guide/language-features/declared-elements/shadowing.md).

 ## <a name="rules"></a>Regole

-- **Contesto della dichiarazione.** È possibile usare `Shadows` solo a livello di classe.
-Ciò significa che il contesto della dichiarazione per un `Shadows` elemento deve essere una classe e non può essere un file di origine, lo spazio dei nomi, interfaccia, modulo, struttura o procedure.
+- **Declaration Context.** You can use `Shadows` only at class level.
+This means the declaration context for a `Shadows` element must be a class, and cannot be a source file, namespace, interface, module, structure, or procedure.

-  È possibile dichiarare un solo elemento di shadowing in una singola istruzione di dichiarazione.
+  You can declare only one shadowing element in a single declaration statement.

-- **Modificatori combinati.** Non è possibile specificare `Shadows` assieme `Overloads`, `Overrides`, o `Static` nella stessa dichiarazione.
+- **Combined Modifiers.** You cannot specify `Shadows` together with `Overloads`, `Overrides`, or `Static` in the same declaration.

-- **Tipi di elemento.** È possibile nascondere qualsiasi tipo di elemento dichiarato con qualsiasi altro tipo.
-Se si nasconde una proprietà o routine con un'altra proprietà o una routine, i parametri e il tipo restituito non è necessario affinché corrispondano a quelle nella proprietà di classe di base o della routine.
+- **Element Types.** È possibile nascondere qualsiasi tipo di elemento dichiarato con qualsiasi altro tipo.
+If you shadow a property or procedure with another property or procedure, the parameters and the return type do not have to match those in the base class property or procedure.

-- **Accessing.** È generalmente disponibile all'interno della classe derivata che lo nasconde l'elemento nascosto nella classe di base.
-Tuttavia, si applicano le considerazioni seguenti.
+- **Accessing.** The shadowed element in the base class is normally unavailable from within the derived class that shadows it.
+However, the following considerations apply.

-  - Se l'elemento di shadowing non è accessibile dal codice che fa riferimento a esso, il riferimento viene risolto l'elemento nascosto.
-Ad esempio, se un `Private` elemento nasconde un elemento di classe di base, il codice che non dispone dell'autorizzazione per accedere la `Private` elemento accede invece all'elemento di classe di base.
+  - If the shadowing element is not accessible from the code referring to it, the reference is resolved to the shadowed element.
+For example, if a `Private` element shadows a base class element, code that does not have permission to access the `Private` element accesses the base class element instead.

-  - Se si nasconde un elemento, è comunque possibile accedere all'elemento nascosto tramite un oggetto dichiarato con il tipo della classe di base. È anche possibile accedervi tramite `MyBase`.
+  - If you shadow an element, you can still access the shadowed element through an object declared with the type of the base class.
+You can also access it through `MyBase`.

 Il modificatore `Shadows` può essere usato nei contesti seguenti: